 This three piece rock group from Leeds impressed at this year’s Smithdown Road Festival back in May, with strong, gritty guitar driven tracks and the powerful vocals of lead singer Lucy Jowett.

 Demob Happy (Saturday: 7.50pm, Constellations)

 Alt rockers Demob Happy are causing waves not just across the UK but across the Atlantic, with a US tour happening later this year.
 Their mix of grunge and psych sounds has really struck a chord with audiences far and wide.

 Hats off to the Liverpool Calling team for making this happen, with weekend passes just £20 you’d be looking at that price alone to see the legendary Pulled Apart By Horses…but Liverpool Calling are giving so much more.
 If you like your music loud then Pulled Apart By Horses will tick that box while giving you pop choruses aplenty.

 With such a strong line up, this will be one of the festival’s of the year for Liverpool; if you miss it, you know you’re going to regret it!

 **You’ll also want to keep a look out for an all day Alan Partridge TV screening happening in the Baltic Social (great for a sit down and a bite to eat when your energy is starting to wane) as well as the roaming street parties taking place around the Baltic area on Saturday evening.
 We can’t wait!

-There’s still time to get tickets for the festival, via the Skiddle link here.
+There’s still time to get tickets for the Liverpool Calling 2018, via the Skiddle link here.